basma-max/Agricultural-Data-Analysis/README.md

-# Agricultural Sector Analysis in Morocco
+# Data Driven Agriculture Analysis

 Welcome to the Agricultural Sector Analysis project!
 This project provides a comprehensive examination of Morocco's agricultural industry, using data from the **High Commission for Planning (HCP)** and other sources.
 Our goal is to identify trends, regional differences, and areas for improvement within Morocco's agriculture, covering key sectors like crop production, livestock, forestry, and fisheries.